processing/p5.js/contributor_docs/friendly_error_system.md

 ## Writing Friendly Error Messages

-In this section, we will talk about how to contribute by writing and translating error messages.
+In this section, we will describe how you can contribute to the p5.js library by writing and translating error messages.

 The FES is a part of the p5.js' [internationalization] effort.
 We generate all FES messages' content through [i18next]-based `translator()` function.
-This dynamic error message generation happens for all languages, including English - the default language of p5.
+This dynamic error message generation happens for all languages, including English - the default language of the p5.js.

-We welcome contributions from all over the world! 🌐
+We welcome contributions from all around the world! 🌐

 [internationalization]: (https://github.com/processing/p5.js/blob/main/contributor_docs/internationalization.md)
 [i18next]: (https://www.i18next.com/)

-#### Writing Best Practice
+#### Writing Best Practices

-Writers writing FES messages should prioritize lowering the barrier to understanding error messages and debugging.
+FES message writers should prioritize lowering the barrier of understanding error messages and debugging.

-Here are some highlights from our upcoming best practice doc:
+Here are some highlights from our upcoming best-practice doc:

 * Use simple sentences.
 Consider breaking your sentence into smaller blocks for best utilizing i18next's [interpolation] feature.
 * Keep the language friendly and inclusive.
 Look for possible bias and harm in your language.
 Adhere to [p5.js Code of Conduct].